- Text message marketing is more personal than other forms and can help a business gain traction.

-Text message marketing isn't for everyone, but brands that do use it need to be careful to be helpful and relevant rather than intrusive and spammy.
+Text message marketing isn't for everyone, though, and the brands that do use it need to make sure their texts are helpful and relevant rather than intrusive and spammy (or worse, illegal).
 It's easy to tip the scale and turn people off with your messages.
 Here's how to incorporate texting into your marketing strategy without annoying your customers.
-[Interested in text message marketing services?
-Check out our best picks on our sister site, Business.com.]

 As with email marketing, it's important to get explicit permission from consumers before sending them text messages.
 Not only will you be sending messages to an audience that wants this type of marketing, but you'll avoid irritating those who don't.

-"Only use text messaging as a marketing channel if the customer or potential customer has opted in and supplied you with their phone number," said Yoni Ben-Yehuda, chief marketing officer of Material Good.
+"Only use text messaging as a marketing channel if the customer or potential customer has opted in and supplied you with their phone number," said Yoni Ben-Yehuda, head of business development at Material Good.
 "If you contact users unsolicited, you run the risk of losing your credibility and having them unsubscribe to your messages."

-Wilson advised using a keyword campaign to grow your list so consumers can text a specific word to a short code and opt in for deals, alerts, etc. For example, he said, ask consumers to "text TRY to 858585 for a demo," where TRY is the keyword and 858585 is the code.
+Wilson advises using a keyword campaign to grow your list so consumers can text a specific word to a short code and opt in for deals, alerts and more.
+For example, he said, ask consumers to "text TRY to 858585 for a demo," TRY being the keyword and 858585 the code.

-Text messaging isn't appropriate for every marketing scenario.
-Ben-Yehuda advised using it for things like a delivery status, as a secondary message after you download a certain mobile app or program, a receipt of purchase, or an exclusive discount – and only for brands with an audience that prefers this sort of communication.
+Text messaging isn't appropriate for every marketing scenario, however.
+Ben-Yehuda advises using it for things like a delivery status, a secondary message after you download a certain mobile app or program, a receipt of purchase, or an exclusive discount.
+Moreover, text message marketing is only effective for brands with an audience that prefers this sort of communication.

 "A text is more personal than an email, so if you're contacting the user and they've never heard of you ... you'll likely be considered spam," said Ben-Yehuda.
 "When the brand recognition is present with the user and they're familiar with your company or products, offering them content via text can be efficient."

-No matter what you communicate through your marketing text messages, make sure that, above all else, it's relevant and adds value to the consumer's experience with your brand.
+No matter what you communicate through your marketing text messages, make sure above all else that it's relevant and adds value to the consumer's experience with your brand.

 "When you're ready to reach out to your list, think about messages that will please your contacts," said Wilson.
 "Coupons, promotions and sneak peeks are crowd-pleasers that your subscribers should be happy to receive."

-Joseph Anthony, CEO of the millennial-focused marketing agency Hero Group, added that smart brands will give consumers the kind of communication they're used to with their peer groups and social circles.
+Joseph Anthony, founder and CEO of the millennial-focused marketing agency Hero Group, added that smart brands will give consumers the kind of communication they're used to with their peer groups and social circles.